kevin143carr/tarpon-installer/README.md

 *ifoptiontest2 = IFOPTION::optionmakeadirectory::echo optionmakeadirectory must have been checked*\
 *ifoptiontest3 = IFOPTION::optionporkythepig::echo optionporkythepig must have been checked*\

+## AUTOCHECKOPTION - AUTOCHECKOPTION (Coming Soon), allows an option to be automatically selected based upon a different option selection.

 ## EXEC_PYFUNC - EXEC_PYFUNC allows you to call a function from a .py file regardless of whether python is installed or not.
 SYNTAX:  EXEC_PYFUNC::folder_if_any\pythonfiletoexecute.py::name_of_function_to_execute::parameters,seperated,by,commas\\
 It can only handle string parameters right now!\